stacks-network/docs/_includes/sign_in.md

 `https://browser.blockstack.org/auth?authRequest=j902120cn829n1jnvoa...`

-When the Blockstack Browser receives the request, it generates an (`authResponse`) token to the application.
-This token includes three key pairs:

-* an _ephemeral transit_ key
-* an _identity-address private_ key
-* an _app-private key_

-The ephemeral key is just used for the particular instance of the application, in this case to sign a sign-in request.
-It encrypts secrets that need to be passed from the Blockstack Browser to the app during the authentication process.
+When the Blockstack Browser receives the request, it generates an (`authResponse`) token to the application using an _ephemeral transit key_ .
+The ephemeral transit key is just used for the particular instance of the application, in this case, to sign the `authRequest`.
+The application stores the ephemeral transit key during the request generation.
+The public portion of the transit key is passed in the `authRequest` token.
+The Blockstack Browser uses the public portion of the key to encrypt an _app-private key_ which is returned via the `authResponse`.

-The identity-address private key is derived from the user's keychain phrase.
-This key signs the authentication response token for an app to indicate that the user approves sign in to that app.

-The app private key is application-specific.
-It is generated from the user's identity address private key using the `appDomain` as input.
-This app private key is also deterministic, meaning that for a given Blockstack ID and domain name, the same private key is generated each time.
+During sign in, the Blockstack Browser generates the app-private key from the user's _identity-address private_ key and the application's `appDomain`.
 The app private key serves three functions:

-* It is used to create the credentials that give an app access to the gaia hub storage bucket for that specific app.
+* It is used to create the credentials that give an app access to the Gaia storage bucket for that specific app.
-* It is used in the end-to-end encryption of files stored for the app on the user's gaia hub.
+* It is used in the end-to-end encryption of files stored for the app in the user's Gaia storage.
 * It serves as a cryptographic secret that apps can use to perform other cryptographic functions.

-A Blockstack Core node also generates a public key token which is sent to the browser as an `authRequest` from the browser to the core node.
+Finally, the app private key is deterministic, meaning that for a given user ID and domain name, the same private key is generated each time.